ABOUT THE CHICAGO CULTURAL ALLIANCE

 Our vision is a city where all communities have a voice, and cross-cultural dialogue and collaboration are an integral part of Chicago’s civic fabric.

 The Chicago Cultural Alliance is the only organization of its kind in the US, representing over 40 Chicago-area cultural heritage museums, centers, and historical societies, our Core Members.
-Through the Alliance, Core Members are connected to a wide range of civic and arts organizations, our Partners.
-Our Partners and Core Members work together to increase each other’s capacity, working towards our shared vision of a more culturally inclusive and equitable region.
+Through the Alliance, Core Members are connected to a wide range of civic and arts organizations, our Partner Members.
+Our Partner Members and Core Members work together to increase each other’s capacity, working towards our shared vision of a more culturally inclusive and equitable region.

-The Alliance was formally created in 2006 as an outgrowth of The Field Museum as the Cultural Connections program.
+The Alliance began in 1998 when the Field Museum’s Cultural Connections program linked 20 culturally-specific organizations to develop a framework for collaboration.
+Over the next decade, this program grew into the Chicago Cultural Alliance.
 Under the leadership of Drs.
-Alaka Wali and Dr. Rosa Cabrera, a steering committee of cultural connections members developed the business plan, chartered the new organization, and recruited the founding board of the Chicago Cultural Alliance.
+Alaka Wali and Dr. Rosa Cabrera, a steering committee of Cultural Connections members developed the business plan, chartered the new organization, and recruited the founding board of the Chicago Cultural Alliance, which incorporated as an independent 501 (c) 3 and began full operations in 2008.

 - First voice of Core Members and their communities is central to the Alliance’s operations and programs, leading to social change driven by community concerns and resources.